By Wendy Stoltz / Last Modified On January 15, 2023

 One of the things I love about gluten-free French toast is that you can make as little or as much as you want.
 If you're feeding a crowd, I suggest you triple the recipe and cook this gluten-free French toast on an electric griddle.
 Top them off with powdered sugar or maple syrup and serve.

-We've love using leftover gluten-free bread to make this French toast.
-We've also used this paleo pumpkin bread it was an incredible and indulgent version of French toast.
+We love using leftover gluten-free bread to make this French toast.
+We've also used this paleo pumpkin bread.
+It was an incredible and indulgent version of French toast.
 So go on and experiment with your favorite gluten-free bread to make this French toast.

 WHY YOU’RE GOING TO LOVE THIS GLUTEN-FREE FRENCH TOAST